 Using Airbnb if you’re a French property owner

-Understand the home-sharing website Airbnb and follow our top tips for using it to rent out your property in France
+Understand the home-sharing website Airbnb, including the latest French rules, and follow our top tips for using it to rent out your property in France

 What is Airbnb?